Recording a Debrief

 Summary

-Record a voice debrief after a flight to capture training notes.
-FlightSense transcribes your audio and generates an AI summary, which appears in your log and can be shared with your instructor for feedback.
+Log a debrief after a training event by voice or typed notes.
+FlightSense processes your debrief and generates an AI summary that appears in your log and can be shared with your instructor for feedback.
+The voice path transcribes your recording; the typed path processes your written notes directly.
+Both produce the same structured log.

 Who this is for

-- Students self-debriefing after solo or dual flights
+- Students self-debriefing after solo or dual training events

 Before you begin